Aquanty/rtd-hgs/docs/source/index.rst

 #. **clambda(j), j=1,nzones** First-order decay constant
    [T:math:`^{-1}`] for each porous media zone **j**.

+| Assigns a unique value for the solute first-order decay constant,
+  :math:`\lambda` (Equation :ref:
-Assigns a unique value for the solute first-order decay constant, :math:`\lambda` (Equation :ref:`eq:6` ), to each porous media zone in the domain.
-The default value is 0.0 (no decay).
+| ), to each porous media zone in the domain.
+The default value is 0.0
+  (no decay).

 --------------